 Major popular tech employer offered desirable employee $X as a salary because “it was the max the HR department allows for that position.”
 He got hired that week at $2X.
 All parties — hiring organization, HR, and employee — think they pulled one over on the other participants.

-Funny story goes here.
+.
 I now can’t tell you the funny story, because literally two hours before publication someone emailed me for advice about a situation that he believes is incredibly unjust at his company, and it is exactly the funny story to the letter.
 Now if I tell you the funny story he might think “Dang, I write Patrick in confidence and it ends up on the blog.”
 So, no funny story today.
 Suffice it to say that in my old age I treat Dilbert less as farce and more as documentary.

 “We can’t hire engineers fast enough through our standard processes so, meh, I guess we’ll circumvent them by just tossing $1 million per employee at whomever they currently work for.
 Who cares, it isn’t my million.”